bharathns-2104/bharathns-2104/README.md

 ## 🎓 About Me

 Computer Science Student passionate about creating innovative solutions through code.
-I'm a Full-Stack Developer, ML Enthusiast, and Unity Game Developer with a strong foundation in multiple programming languages.
+I'm a Full-Stack Developer, ML Enthusiast with a strong foundation in multiple programming languages.

 ## 💻 Technical Skills